Dataprofessional2/Customer_Churn_Project_DA/README.md

 ## Business Objective

 The primary objective of this project is to predict whether a customer is likely to churn based on features such as demographic information, service usage, contract type, and billing behavior.
-By identifying patterns and relationships within the data, we aim to help businesses detect high-risk customers early and implement effective retention strategies to reduce customer loss and improve overall customer satisfaction.
+The target variable in this analysis is customer churn, where Churn = 1 indicates that the customer has left the service and Churn = 0 indicates that the customer has remained.
+By identifying patterns and relationships within the data, the project aims to help businesses detect high-risk customers early and implement effective retention strategies to reduce customer loss and improve overall customer satisfaction.

 ## Data Cleaning & Preparation